Catophony/stitch_calculator/README.md

 At the moment the only available language for the interface is Russian.

 You can download .exe file so you can run this program without installing Python here: https://github.com/Catophony/stitch_calculator/blob/main/stitch_calculator.exe

+In case when you run this on Windows - program supports only versions since Windows 10.

 ### v1.0